MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/management.md

 # Management for AI workloads on Azure infrastructure

-This guidance focuses on ensuring observability and managing business continuity for AI workloads on Azure infrastructure.
-To effectively manage AI infrastructure on Azure, use continuous monitoring and optimization practices, along with a robust backup and recovery strategy.
+This guidance focuses on observability and business continuity for AI workloads on Azure infrastructure.
+Effective management of AI workloads on Azure requires continuous monitoring, optimization practices, and a strong backup and recovery strategy to minimize downtime and ensure reliability in AI-driven operations.
+For general AI management guidance, see [Manage AI](../manage.md).

 ## Monitor AI infrastructure

-The following guidance provides recommendations for monitoring AI workloads running on Azure infrastructure.
+This guidance provides recommendations for monitoring AI workloads on Azure infrastructure to ensure optimal performance and system reliability.
+By monitoring all components, from virtual machines to network resources, organizations can proactively address potential issues and maintain high availability and performance in their AI operations.

 - *Ensure monitoring by default.* Deploy the required Azure Monitor agents for virtual machines and Azure Virtual Machine Scale Sets, including Azure Arc connected servers.
 Connect them to the central Log Analytics workspace in the management subscription.
 Consider using [Azure Monitor Baseline Alerts](https://azure.github.io/azure-monitor-baseline-alerts/welcome/) (AMBA).